We Care across New York for children and their families

 VNSNY offers services for infants and children who require home care, as well as for medically fragile children and those with developmental issues and special needs.
-Our programs for high-risk families address the barriers that young parents face, giving low-income, first-time mothers and fathers the tools they need to break the cycle of poverty.
+Our programs for high-risk families address the barriers that young parents face, giving low-income, first-time mothers the tools they need to break the cycle of poverty.

 VNSNY’s Nurse-Family Partnership (NFP) provides the comprehensive support that young mothers in the Bronx and Nassau County need to keep their babies healthy, learning, and thriving from pregnancy onward.
 By working closely with both mother and baby, our NFP staff is helping to break the cycle of poverty and improve the future for its clients and their families.

 The remarkable track record of VNSNY’s Nurse-Family Partnership speaks to the power of this program.
 The NFP program identifies first-time, low-income mothers-to-be—nearly half of whom are still in their teens—and pairs them with a specially trained VNSNY nurse.
 The two meet regularly from pregnancy through the child’s second birthday, which gives the mother time to learn and master the tools she needs to maintain her health, enhance her child’s development, and plan for her child’s future and pursue her own educational and career goals.

 Research shows that, compared to their peers, women who participate in the Nurse-Family Partnership tend to have better prenatal health, wait longer to have another child, and are more likely to continue school and get a job.

 Although Marlenne appreciated VNSNY’s Nurse-Family Partnership throughout her pregnancy and her daughter’s infancy, she realized the power of the program when motherhood suddenly felt unmanageable.